 Building A Full-Stack Application With Vue, Vuex and Rails

-• author photo By John Emmanuel
+• A photo of John Emmanuel By John Emmanuel

-• Aug 16, 2021
+• on Aug 16, 2021

 Building full-stack applications with scalability in mind can be intimidating, especially when building with the latest version of Vue and Vuex, which have full typescript support.
 This article will teach its readers everything they need to know about building scalable full-stack applications from state management with Vuex 4.0 to handle API requests and database interactions by exploring a CRUD application that manages prescription of treatments to unhealthy livestock.
 The backend will be built with Rails, exposing basic CRUD APIs for integration by the frontend.